Sussex Researcher School

 Postgraduate researchers at all stages and from all disciplines.

-This two-part practical workshop is ideal for researchers with no previous experience of using SPSS and covers the basics to get you started.
+This self-directed module is ideal for researchers with no previous experience of using SPSS and covers the basics to get you started.
 This is a hands-on session focusing on how to use the SPSS programme.
 A basic knowledge of statistical concepts and terms is required and participants are expected to attend both parts of the course.

 Working through a number of practical exercises, you will learn some of the key functions of SPSS, from data entry and creating basic output, to plotting figures and running more advanced statistical analyses.